Leaving the Scene of an Accident

 The penalties for leaving the scene of an accident resulting in death or serious bodily injury are much more serious.
 Under Section 316.027, Florida Statutes, penalties for leaving the scene differ depending on the injury.
 If the accident does not result in death, the offense is considered a third-degree felony, punishable up to five years in prison or five years’ probation, and a $5,000 fine.
 If the accident results in death, the offense is classified as a first-degree felony, with penalties of up to thirty (30) years in prison and a $10,000 fine.
 In each case, it is mandatory that the offending driver have his or her driver’s license revoked for at least three years.

-In addition to those listed above, other defenses our Jacksonville criminal defense lawyers may employ include:
+In addition to those listed above, other defenses our criminal lawyer in Jacksonville, FLmay employ include:

 - Assistance rendered was reasonable